 A quick dry veggie side today.
 The spice mix used for this turnip preparation is called Panch Phoran. is a spice blend used in Bangladesh and Eastern India, especially in Mithila, Bengali, Assamese and Oriya cuisine.
 The name literally means “five spices”.Jump to Recipe

 This spice blend can be used to make any dry vegetable side dish.
 Try it with cauliflower, belleppers and potatoes, just potatoes, or any not too sweet chunky vegetable.
 The nigella seeds have a distinctive onion-garlic-pickle kind of taste, so its not necessary to add garlic or other strong flavors.
 Fenugreek gives the bitter and fennel and cumin the fresh taste.

-In a medium pan, add a teaspoon of organic canola oil and heat at medium.
+In a medium pan, add oil and heat at medium.

-Add 3/4-1 cup peeled and chopped/cubed Turnip, 1/2 teaspoon salt or to taste and chili flakes or black pepper to taste.
+Add Turnip, salt and chili flakes or black pepper to taste.

 - Mix well, cook covered on low heat for 10-12 minute, or until tender(depends on the size of the cubes) Stir occasionally in between.
 Also, taste test when just about done and adjust salt and spice mix.